ALBANY — Hold on to your MV-44 forms. Waiting in line at the Department of Motor Vehicles has just gotten worse.

 “If your license or nondriver ID is coming up for renewal, or you are getting one for the first time, we strongly encourage you to get a Real ID,” said department Executive Deputy Commissioner Terri Egan.

-Drivers Teen Speeding Mistakes By Top Newsroom Made Of Deadly One Under the federal law, New Yorkers beginning Oct.
+cdn 1999 306 8 Of Under the federal law, New Yorkers beginning Oct.
 1, 2020, will need Real ID-compliant licenses to board commercial aircraft even for domestic flights, unless another acceptable document such as a passport is used.
 Real ID licenses will also be needed to enter military bases, federal facilities that require identification, and nuclear power plants.
 Public facilities run by the federal government such as national parks and the Smithsonian Institution that don’t require ID won’t require Real ID identification.

 New Yorkers aren’t required to obtain a more secure license.
 But a standard state license that isn’t Real ID-compliant will be valid only for driving.
 It will be stamped “Not for federal purposes.”